jtsumner/mlm/README.md

 Is a user-friendly, automated metagenomics pipeline the key to making your life as a bioinformatician easier?
 Do you still want some choice in which tools you use for each analysis step rather a rigid selection of pre-determined tools that other pipelines use?
 Well look no further!

 Welcome to Muti-Level Metagenomics (not to be confused with Multi-Level Marketing), a flexible analysis pipeline designed to handle various metagenomics data types and analyses steps.
 Use MLM's flexible, low-free configuration settings to choose from multiple tools at each major step in the analysis.
 Yes, you heard that right: you can use the MLM pipeline to make your own pipeline.
 Answer the question closest to your heart.
-Like, is this a pipeline, or a pyramid scheme?  **UNDER ACTIVE DEVELOPMENT** :)
+Like, is this a pipeline, or a pyramid scheme?

+**UNDER ACTIVE DEVELOPMENT** :) Use at you own risk...

 - [Multi-Level Metagenomics](#multi-level-metagenomics)